What Is The Biggest Ghost Town In America?

 South Pass City is an unincorporated community in Fremont County, Wyoming, United States.
 It is located 2 miles (3 km) south of the intersection of highways 28 and 131.
 A former station on the Oregon Trail, it became a ghost town after later gold mines were closed.
 The entire community is listed on the National Register of Historic Places.
 The closest town is Atlantic City, Wyoming.
 Some people have moved back in.

-By the end of the 20th century, steps were being taken to renew the community, and to develop it as an historic site for destination tourism.
+By the end of the 20th century, steps were being taken to renew the community, and to develop it as a historic site for destination tourism.
 The community in the early 21st century consists of two areas: South Pass City, in which a handful of residents live, and South Pass City State Historic Site, which preserves more than 30 historic structures dating from the city’s heyday in the 1860s and 1870s.
 In 1970, the community was added to the National Register of Historic Places.
 The town has been extensively documented by the Historic American Buildings Survey (HABS) in drawings and in photographs, by HABS photographer Jack Boucher.
 The road west out of South Pass City intersects with WYO 28 two miles (3 km) west of town; Wyo.
 28 intersects with US 287 thirty-five miles north of that intersection.

-Cahaba, also spelled Cahawba, was the first permanent state capital of Alabama from 1820 to 1825, and county seat of Dallas County, Alabama until 1866.
+Cahaba, also spelled Cahawba, was the first permanent state capital of Alabama from 1820 to 1825, and the county seat of Dallas County, Alabama until 1866.
 It suffered a major flood in 1865 and the state legislature moved the county seat to Selma, which was better situated.
 The former settlement is now a ghost town and state historic site.
 The site is located southwest of Selma, at the confluence of the Alabama and Cahaba rivers, which made it prone to seasonal flooding.

 Cahaba’s low elevation at the confluence of two large rivers resulted in seasonal flooding and a reputation for having an unhealthy atmosphere.
 A major flood struck the town in 1825, causing a portion of the statehouse to collapse.
 People who were opposed to the capital’s location at Cahaba used this as an argument for moving the capital to Tuscaloosa, which was approved by the legislature in January 1826.